 Master of Science

-M.S. applicants must have achieved a minimum of a 3.3 grade point average (GPA) for the B.A. course work.
+- a minimum of a 3.3 grade point average (GPA) for B.A. course work.

 The M.S. degree is capped at 42 credit hours and it is a full 2-year program, including the summer between the first and second year of graduate study.
-The degree includes the following:
+Please refer to the College of Arts & Sciences Academic Bulletin for more information.

 - INTL I701, Introduction to Global Studies (3 hours)